All the Answers

 Is transportation included?

-No, but we would love to see ride shares come together.
+Not at this time, but we love to see ride shares come together.
 It’s Earth Day weekend!
 You will be able to connect with people on the Camp Souldust event group on Facebook to coordinate ride sharing with someone in your area.
+Note: A shuttle for 2018 is under consideration, depending on demand.

 Is there parking?